acm-kccitm/Web-dev/CSS-Intro/Intro to css.md

 h1 {
   font-size: 2.5em;
 }
-here ìemî is used and 1em is qual to the original size, whereas 2.5em = 2.5*original size.
+here ‚Äúem‚Äù is used and 1em is qual to the original size, whereas 2.5em = 2.5*original size.

 p {
   font-size: 20px;
 }
-here ìpxî is used which is pixels.
+here ‚Äúpx‚Äù is used which is pixels.

 Important questions:
 What is CSS ?